Apaar/apaar.github.io/_posts/2017-03-22-Parallelizing-Grep.md

 ### Initial Exploration/GNU Parallel

-One interested fact to be noted is that GNU Grep is not parallelized and does not use any form of threading.It works in serial, this could be attributed to the fact that it was first written in the 80's and to maintain compatibility with the vast number of devices that use it ,threding was never introduced.If you look online one very common solution is to use GNU Parallel.
+One interested fact to be noted is that GNU Grep is not parallelized and does not use any form of threading.It works in serial, this could be attributed to the fact that it was first written in the 80's and to maintain compatibility with the vast number of devices that use it ,threading was never introduced.If you look online one very common solution is to use GNU Parallel.
 This is the description of how it works in some of the documentation of the design choices behind GNU Parallel(copy pasted the relevant parts) -

 1. The easiest way to explain what GNU parallel does is to assume that there are a number of job slots, and when a slot becomes available a job from the queue will be run in that slot.
 But originally GNU parallel did not model job slots in the code.